Spinal cord injury

 Rehabilitation team members begin to work with you while you're in the early stages of recovery.
 Your team might include a physical therapist, an occupational therapist, a rehabilitation nurse, a rehabilitation psychologist and a social worker.
 The team also may include a doctor who specializes in physical medicine and rehabilitation, known as a physiatrist, or a doctor who specializes in spinal cord injuries.
 And you may work with a dietitian and a recreation therapist.

-During the early stages of rehabilitation, therapists work on maintaining and strengthening muscle function and redeveloping fine motor skills.
-They also help you learn ways to adapt to do day-to-day tasks.
+During the early stages of rehabilitation, therapists work on keeping and strengthening muscle function and restoring fine motor skills.
+They also help you learn new ways to do day-to-day tasks.

-You may learn about the effects of a spinal cord injury and how to prevent complications.
+You may learn about the effects of a spinal cord injury and how to prevent other health concerns.
 The team also works to build your quality of life and independence.

 You're taught many new skills, often using equipment and technologies that can help you live on your own as much as possible.
-You can learn how to enjoy your favorite hobbies, participate in social and fitness activities, and return to school or the workplace.
+You can learn how to enjoy hobbies, take part in social and fitness activities, and return to school or work.

-Medicines can manage some of the side effects of spinal cord injury.
-These include medicines to control pain and muscle spasticity.
-Medicines also can help improve bladder control, bowel control and sexual functioning.
+Medicines can manage some of the side effects of a spinal cord injury.
+These include medicines to control pain and tightening of muscles or motion in the muscles, called muscle spasticity.
+Medicines also can help improve bladder control, bowel control and sexual function.

-Inventive medical devices can help people with a spinal cord injury become more independent and more mobile.
+Medical devices can help people with spinal cord injuries become more independent and more mobile.
 These include:

 • Modern wheelchairs.
-Improved, lighter weight wheelchairs are making people with spinal cord injuries more mobile and more comfortable.
-Some people need an electric wheelchair.
-Some wheelchairs can even climb stairs, travel over rough ground and elevate a user to reach high places without help.
+Lightweight wheelchairs are making people with spinal cord injuries more mobile and more comfortable.
+Some people use an electric wheelchair.
+And some wheelchairs can even climb stairs, travel over rough ground and raise a user to reach high places without help.

 • Computer adaptations.
 Computers can be hard to use if you have limited hand function.
 Computer adaptations range from simple to complex, such as key guards and voice recognition.